sreecharan7/runner/README.md

-run -m .             # Run all supported files in the current directory. run -b batch1        # Run commands defined in batch1. run --share send ./  # to share a file to local network run --share receive  # to recive a file from local neetwork
+run -m .             # Run all supported files in the current directory. run -b batch1        # Run commands defined in batch1. run --share send ./  # to share a file to local network run -a 'argument' 1.py # Gives argument to the program run --share receive  # to recive a file from local neetwork
 ```